top of page

 • 3 min read

-IC packaging plays a vital role in connecting and protecting semiconductor devices, but a variety of failure modes can impact performance and reliability.
+IC packaging plays a vital role in connecting and protecting semiconductor devices.
+However, various failure modes can impact performance and reliability.
 This blog summarizes five classic failure cases often observed in semiconductor manufacturing and assembly.
+Understanding these failures is crucial for improving the quality and longevity of semiconductor products.

 1. Wire Bond Lift-Off

 Wire bond lift-off often occurs in leaded packages.
-Root causes include poor solder mask printing, insufficient solder wetting, or process environmental fluctuations.
+The root causes include poor solder mask printing, insufficient solder wetting, and environmental fluctuations during the process.
 Industry best practices involve high-precision solder paste printing, real-time process monitoring, and optimized nitrogen reflow.
-These approaches—combined with advanced inspection and upgraded soldering infrastructure—minimize risk and ensure solder joint reliability.
+These approaches, combined with advanced inspection and upgraded soldering infrastructure, minimize risk and ensure solder joint reliability.

 Wire Bond Lift-Off